 I see the fundamental difference between Writing and Editing as this: Writing is inherently a creative process (inasmuch as it can be-- we all know the "Nothing is truly original" spiel).
 Editing is a process of refinement.
 (I believe this semantic difference is where most GC people held difference with me).

-is building a house.
+Writing is building a house.
 Hollowing out and cementing out the basement; erecting walls and injecting insulation and laying drywall; figuring out which internal walls will be load-bearing; and then roofing the whole thing.
 You're not *actually* creating anything-- just rearranging existing materials into what you want.

 Editing is renovating it.
 There's the basics for a plumbing system, but they lack faucets.
 There needs to be furniture everywhere, and paint, and (if it's meant for kids to play in) those little covers over the light sockets.